Periods of continued fractions and volumes of modular knots complements: Sequences of geodesics on the modular surface whose canonical lift complement volume is bounded linearly by the period

 \section{Sequences of geodesics on the modular surface whose canonical lift complement volume is bounded linearly by the period}

-In this Section we prove, in Theorems \ref{seq} and \ref{ub}, a bound for the volume of the complement of canonical lifts for some sequences of geodesics in the modular surface linearly in terms the period of the geodesic's continued fraction expansion .
+In this Section we prove, in Theorems \ref{seq} and \ref{ub}, a bound for the volume of the complement of canonical lifts for an infinite family of geodesics in the modular surface and such bound depends linearly on the period of the geodesic's continued fraction expansion.
 Also we give in Corollary \ref{seqL} an upper bound for volumes of some sequences of Lorenz knots complements. .2cm To get to imagine the canonical lifts in Theorems \ref{seq} and \ref{ub}, we will exemplify the results by the canonical lift associated to the closed geodesic $X^{11}YX^{10}YX^8YX^5YXY$ on the modular surface.
 As we saw in Section \ref{param} we can also associate it with the Lorenz braid $ \langle 1^1,2^4,3^9,4^{12},5^9\rangle_X $ (see Figure \ref{code0}).
 In order to simplify the figures in this Section, we will remove the trefoil component from the link associated to the cusp of $ T^1\Sigma_{mod}$ (see Figure \ref{gl}), and just focus on the Lorenz braid.

 \begin{reptheorem}{seq} For the modular surface $\Sigma_{mod},$ there exist a sequence $\{\gamma_n\}$ of closed geodesics on $\Sigma_{mod}$ such that $n$ is half the period of the continued fraction expansion of $\gamma_n,$ and